SoCloz/SoclozMonitoringBundle/README.md

     If you are not convinced that profiling on production servers is helpful, this module is not for you.

-2. *What is the overhead ?*
+2. *What can I do to limit the overhead ?*

     On large sites, the recommended setup is :

-* activate xhprof only on a couple servers.
+* activate xhprof only on a couple servers (or on none if the overhead is really too important).
 The module will disable profiling if xhprof is absent.
 * enable sampling.
 By default, all requests are profiled; you can lower the number of requests profiled by setting socloz_monitoring.profiler.sampling` (a value 50 will profile 50% of requests).

 3. *Can it profile database calls ? memcached calls ?*

     Yes (as long as the calls can be identified in xprof data).
 Contributions are welcomed for new parsers (mysql, pgsql, ...).
 See `Resources/config/profiler.xml` for examples.

-4. *Are yo hiring ?*
+4. *I don't like receiving emails on errors.
+Can I use rollbar/airbrake/sentry instead ?*

     Yes.
+Monolog already has a decent support for those tools.
+Please refer to the monolog doc.

+5. *Are yo hiring ?*

-If you are looking for a job in Paris, France, send a mail to techjobs AT closetome DOT fr
+    Yes.
+If you are looking for a job in Paris, France, send a mail to techjobs AT socloz DOT com

 Setup
 -----